 Well, most libraries don’t openly broadcast their limitations, so I can only imagine the number of projects they’ve passed on.

 I’m not sure if they pass the work on to another library, friends, or what, but I’ve decided to be the person they pass their scraps to :).
 I just asked if they’d be willing to forward those projects/clients off to me the next time they come in :).

 Most libraries were totally fine with doing this.
 In fact, one owner had her assistant filter out those emails/submissions and send them to me.

 We’re talking about over 300 rejected clients over the past few years and this is just 1 library.

-Still Work To Be Done
+Still, Work To Be Done

-Now that I have all these leads, I have organize them based on date and genre.
+Now that I have all these leads, I have organized them based on date and genre.
 I’m going to assume most of these people are no longer in business because this is a field with a high turnover.
 1 minute someone wants to direct a movie the next they want to be a real estate investor.